 - Parent Responsibilities

-The Westlake City School District Transportation Department transports more than 1,500 students to 30 different locations throughout Westlake and surrounding communities.
+The Westlake City School District Transportation Department transports over 1,600 students to 30 different locations throughout Westlake and surrounding communities.

 The Transportation Department strives to improve the overall daily operations including communication to all parents, staff and community members.

 Our district offers a quality transportation program for its students.
 This service is a privilege.
 In order to maintain the safety and quality of our program, we encourage the support and cooperation of our students and parents.

 Students are the vital assets of our school system.
 It is the responsibility of the entire Transportation Department to ensure the safety and well being of all students.

 1. Students in Kindergarten through 8th grade are eligible for transportation if they reside more than one mile from their school.

 2. The criteria for establishing bus stops for eligible students are:

 a.
 Grades K-4 - will not walk more than .25 miles from their home to the stop and stops will be established at street corners and mid-blocks taking into consideration the conditions specified in #4 below.
 Kindergarten students may be picked up or dropped off at the home address where practical during midday hours.
 Kindergarten children are assigned to group stops in the morning and afternoon.